 We can look into that for you, but we need a little more information.
 Please provide some details.

 From Your Receipt: the 16-digit gift-card number,restaurant or retail store where it was purchased, date of purchase, amount added to the card at the time of purchase.

 Additional Information: restaurant where redemption failed, date on which the card failed.

 Unfortunately, cards are treated like cash and we cannot replace them for you.

-Our catering spreads give you everything you need for your guests to make their own tacos or bowls, but there are no burrito tortillas.
+Our new Build-Your-Own options include everything you need for your guests to build their own tacos, salads, or bowls, but there are no burrito tortillas.
 Our large tortillas are yummiest when warmed in a tortilla press (and they’re a lot harder to roll than you might think).
 If you want to provide burritos for a group, check out our Burritos by the Box option.

 We don’t currently offer bulk beverage selections, but you can pick up individual drinks at the restaurant.

 Chipotle currently doesn’t serve any desserts, so your order won’t come with a dessert option.

 Nope.
 Our Build-Your-Own options come with bowls, forks, napkins, serving spoons, and tongs.
 Just BYO appetite.